PeterShinners/comp/design/function.md

 Functions are references, not values—you can't stuff them in variables like JavaScript, but you can invoke them through pipelines and compose them with blocks.
 This design creates clear boundaries between code and data while enabling powerful composition patterns that feel natural to write.

+Functions return lazy structures that are backed by a pipeline of operations.
+The pipeline behind the structure can be accessed and modified.
+This is most often done with the (`|<<`) pipeline wrench operator which works with a function that takes the incoming pipeline description and generates a new pipeline description.
+This enabling meta-operations like progress tracking, query optimization, and performance profiling.

 At the core, function definitions and structure literals work identically—same parsing rules, same assignments, same operations.
 The difference is timing: structures evaluate immediately, functions become recipes for later execution.
 Functions come with a few extras, like pipeline inputs, documentation, and arguments.

 This unified approach means less syntax to learn and more consistent behavior.
 Whether you're building a simple data transformation or a complex polymorphic system, functions provide composable abstractions that scale naturally.
 For more details on structure operations and assignment patterns, see [Structures, Spreads, and Lazy Evaluation](structure.md).